park-jungin/jipark.github.io/content/publication/cvpr2023-1/index.md

 ---
-title: 'PointFix: Learning to Fix Domian Bias for Robust Online Stereo Adaptation'
+title: 'PartMix: Regularization Strategy to Learn Part Discovery for Visible-Infrared Person Re-identification'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Minsu Kim
-  - Kwonyoung Kim
+  - Seungryong Kim
   - admin
-  - Jiyoung Lee
-  - Dongbo Min
+  - Seongheon Park
   - Kwanghoon Sohn

 # Author notes (optional)